kartiksibal/VIA4CVE/README.md

 VIA4CVE is an aggregator of the known vendor vulnerabilities database to support the expansion of information with CVEs.
 VIA4CVE is a companion to [cve-search](https://github.com/cve-search/cve-search).

-VIA4CVE generates a compiled JSON file containing the CVE which all the known references.
+VIA4CVE generates a compiled JSON file containing CVEs with all known references.

 ## References